csabahenk/HTMLi/README.md

 # HTMLi - a (non-compliant) HTML parser.

 - pretty-indents html,
-- converts html to/from nested array representation.
+- converts html to/from JSON representation.

 If used from command line: